Chow Groups of Quadrics in Characteristic Two: Two specific results about Pfister neighbors

-\emph{Acknowledgements.} Yong Hu is supported by a grant from the National Natural Science Foundation of China (Project No. 11801260).
-Peng Sun is supported by the Fundamental Research Funds for the Central Universities.
+\emph{Acknowledgements.} We thank the anonymous referee for having read the manuscript carefully and given helpful comments.
+In particular, Remark\;\ref{5p7} is kindly suggested by the referee.
+Yong Hu is supported by grants from the National Natural Science Foundation of China (No. 11801260) and the Guangdong Basic and Applied Basic Research Foundation (No. 2021A1515010396).
+Peng Sun is supported by the National Key R\&D Program of China Grant No.\,2021YFA1001400 and the Fundamental Research Funds for the Central Universities.

 {\textbf{References}}

 \

 Contact information of the authors: